Acupuncture & Cupping

 Cupping is a form of Traditional Chinese Medicine that uses small “cups” and heat on the body to focus blood flow in an area.
 Focused blood flow helps your body by flushing built-up toxins through the lymphatic system.
 Cupping is a deep tissue massage, much like Gua Sha, but works deeper in your muscles and fascia.

-After a session using cupping, you may have circular marks on your skin from the cups.
-These marks will go away within 24-48 hours.
-Post treatment is the same as Gua Sha.
+- After a session using cupping, you may have circular marks on your skin from the cups.
+These marks will go away within 1-3 days.

 Acupuncture is a complementary medical practice that has been used for centuries to alleviate pain and to treat various physical, emotional and mental conditions.
 It stimulates precise points on the body with a very fine needle, which is manipulated manually or by electrical stimulation.